 The crowded houses in the camps are mostly made with bamboo poles for walls and tarpaulin sheeting for roofs.
 The vast majority of Rohingya camp residents live in this type of housing, built with the intention of temporary habitation.
-Additionally, a short supply of potable water and running water for toilets throughout the camps make the camps more likely to be the site of an outbreak.
+Additionally, a short supply of potable water and running water for toilets throughout the camps make the camps more likely to be the site of an outbreak (Fortify Rights, 2020).

-Access to adequate healthcare is already limited in the Rohingya camps and a pandemic is likely to create an even larger gap in medical supplies, including masks, soap, and hand sanitizers.
+As the Order of Malta pointed out “access to adequate healthcare is already limited in the Rohingya camps and a pandemic is likely to create an even larger gap in medical supplies, including masks, soap, and hand sanitizers.”
 Fortify Rights has noted that many refugees already contend with current or chronic health issues, making them especially susceptible to COVID-19.

 A lack of information on preventive measures is also concerning in the context of a pandemic.
 Rohingya refugees have been banned from using the internet and mobile phones since 2019.
 During a pandemic, people without access to such communications channels lose out on vital information needed for informed decision-making.
 Fortify Rights has asked the government of Bangladesh to lift restrictions on internet and mobile communications during this precarious time.
 In this same article, Matthew Smith of Fortify Rights states that “If coronavirus reaches the camps, enforcing congestion and preventing the free-flow of information will only accelerate the spread of the disease.”
 Access to information is critical in such quickly evolving scenarios.